“Elusive Shapes” [“Forme sfuggenti”] is a travelling art project dedicated to Erminio Tansini’s sculptures.

-The greater part of the wood that he uses, comes from the Northern Apennines (above all from the Riviera Spezzina, from the Trebbia Valley and from the Taro Valley; a minor part from the Nure Valley, from Lunigiana and from the Tidone Valley).
+The greater part of the wood that he uses, comes from the Northern Apennines (above all from the Eastern Riviera, from the Trebbia Valley, and from the Taro Valley; a minor part from the Nure Valley, from Lunigiana, and from the Tidone Valley).

 The wood does not come from sawmills or lumber-yards.
 It is recouped from beaches and pebbly riverbeds, and the creation of the artwork actually begins when the artist identifies and retrieves the pieces of wood.